fernandoloaizae/fernandoloaizae.github.io/_teaching/business_statistics.md

 location: "Rome, Italy"
 ---

-Teaching Assitant 2018, 2019
+Teaching Assistant 2018, 2019

-## Tommaso Proietti (Full Professor - Lecturer in charge)
+## Tommaso Proietti, Ph.D.
+(Full Professor - Lecturer in charge)

 The course provides an introduction to Statistical Learning and Data Mining.